 Gender equality must be integrated into post-pandemic economic recovery policies through “strengthened gender responses in ALMPs”, she said pointing to persistent wage discrimination between men and women across the world, where on average women earn 79% of male earnings in the formal sector and 47% in the informal sector.

 Participants in a panel discussion on supporting women in the labour market included examples from Austria, where public employment services have long spent half their budgets on women, and examples from an Armenian grassroots regional project that supports women in finding employment or setting up their own small businesses.

 In a final session the importance of being able to capture labour market and skills information in real time was put under the spotlight.

 Eno Ngiela, a programme specialist of the Economic Growth and Employment Cluster, UNDP, Albania, described how monitoring information from a host of sources during the pandemic enabled it to assist the country’s finance ministry in drawing up a five-point $2 million labour market intervention plan to support people who lost their jobs during the crisis.

-By including two new categories – self-employment and community employment– researchers were able to give accurate snapshots of precise conditions in the country’s labour market, for example showing that young people were hardest hit (because the tourism industry stopped functioning).
+By including two new categories – self-employment and community employment– researchers were able to give accurate snapshots of precise conditions in the country’s labour market, for example showing that young people have been hardest hit (because the tourism industry stopped functioning).

-Nora Condon a researcher with the Skills and Labour Market Research Unit of Ireland’s Further Education and Training Authority, described how her small team used a range of different databases to keep up to date with exactly how the pandemic was impacting the labour market.
-Information drawn from sources that included the pandemic support payments paid out to laid off workers and struggling businesses – and from regional education ministry officials who had close contact with companies and any vacancies they had – meant they could rapidly identify areas of demand to help inform policy decisions.
+Nora Condon a researcher with the Skills and Labour Market Research Unit of Ireland’s Further Education and Training Authority, described how her small team used a range of different databases to keep up to date with exactly how the pandemic has been impacting the labour market.
+Information drawn from sources that included the pandemic support payments paid out to laid off workers and struggling businesses – and from regional education ministry officials who had close contact with companies and their vacancies – meant they could rapidly identify areas of demand to help inform policy decisions.